pintostack/core/examples/uk/README.md

 ```# bin/hadoop fs -put Accidents7904.csv hdfs://hdfs-rpc.service.consul:YOUR_PORT/```

+>NOTICE: Do not forget the slash at the end of the put url.

 ###Step # 3 - iPython and data processing.

 Open up iPython Notebook on http://SLAVE_IP_WITH_IPYTHON:PORT/ (remember, those are on your Digital Ocean account and Marathon UI).